But First, Coffee Education

 So what is all the fuss about?
 Press Coffee Roasters answers that very question every Saturday morning at its Coffee 101 tasting class.
 Held at Scottsdale Quarter at 10 a.m., the local coffee shop and roaster shares everything you need to know in a one-hour session: the ins and outs of coffee beans, the regions where they are grown around the world, and more.
 Known for its high-quality coffee beans and brewing methods, the class supports the company’s mission to spread its coffee knowledge and passion with the community.
 Once you’ve become a coffee tasting expert you might want to stop making your normal black coffee’s in the morning and enjoy one with a bit more taste and quality, perhaps looking at these coffee machines could spark you into wanting to create the perfect cup of coffee every morning for yourself.

 First, experts from Press Coffee Roasters guide you through a brief history of each coffee and how their journey from seed to cup has created the flavors you taste today.
 Then, just as a professional bean buyer would, you’ll partake in a coffee cupping, where you’ll evaluate the beans and roasts of four distinctly different coffees.
 It’s a fun and interactive experience filled with learning, smelling and (if you do it right, loud) slurping.
 By the end, you’ll be ready to join, or perhaps lead, the coffee conversation with a new understanding of and appreciation for the coffee you love.
+Perhaps you’ll even be inspired to start making your own coffee from home, applying any new techniques you’ve learned, or even looking on sites like Slummy Single Mummy to find unique and alternative ways to make your favourite drink.

 Registration for tasting classes is $10 and participants receive a $10 gift card redeemable at any of Press Coffee Roasters’ three Valley locations.
 Space is limited and advance registration is advised.
 Sign up on the company’s website.